rev-net/memo/memo.md

 The marketing todos include:
 - tell the revnet story.
 - support the success of the initial cohort of revnets by telling each of their stories.
+See section 3 for examples.
 - create a trustworthy brand.
 - run a "This Ad is funded by a revnet" campaign, and other concepts.